hellerve/gtstartup/README.md

 ## customization

-firstly, you will need to change the build script (`mk.sh`) for your system. i use macos, so i have to use: `curl https://dl.feenk.com/scripts/mac.sh | bash` in the script. you change the script to your os as described at the bottom of the [download page](https://gtoolkit.com/download/) of gtoolkit. this part should be straightforward and take 5 seconds.

 i have a few scripts that i run at startup to configure the image for my needs. you can add your own by pasting them in the `scripts` directory, but you will likely want to tweak what mine are doing.